rails-girls-summer-of-code/summer-of-code/students/findyourteam.md

 <h4 id="find-teammate">Where do I find a teammate?</h4>

 A great place to start with this is with your local Rails Girls chapter.
 Speak to organisers and coaches from the group as they might know of someone who would also be interested in applying.
 If you regularly attend a study group, try asking there as well.
-Another suggestion is to attend, and speak to people in your local Ruby meetup group, (or other user groups relevant to whichever language prospective projects are in).
+Another suggestion is to attend, and speak to people in your local Ruby meetup group — or other user groups relevant to whichever language prospective projects are in.
 If you have no luck, or live in an area where there is no Rails Girls chapter or no user group, ask on <a href="https://groups.google.com/forum/#!forum/rails-girls-summer-of-code-community">the Rails Girls Summer of Code community mailing list</a>, or via <a href="https://www.twitter.com/railsgirlssoc">@RailsGirlsSoC</a> on Twitter.
 We will happily connect and retweet you!